shalzz/shalzz.github.io/content/blog/streaming-server/index.md

 #### Samba

 The premiss of our setup is having a Network Attached Storage (NAS).
-Off the shelf NAS boxes are generally more expensive but they do allow you setup hard-drives in a RAID configuration providing redundancy and backup.
+Off the shelf NAS boxes are generally more expensive but they do allow you to setup hard-drives in a RAID configuration providing redundancy and backup.
 If you already have a NAS box you can use it instead otherwise if you're not doing any content creation and don't need high write throughput then a single drive is more than enough.